freerasmea/freerasmea.github.io/_posts/2015-09-02-all-out-for-cincinnati.md

 ### Stand with Rasmea and fill the appeals courthouse in Cincinnati!

-We will organize a support **rally in front of the courthouse at 8 AM EST on Wednesday, October 14, 2015**, and then fill the courtroom immediately thereafter, as Rasmea's defense and the prosecution each present their oral arguments to a three judge panel.
+We will organize a support **rally in front of the courthouse at 8 AM EST on Wednesday, October 14, 2015**, and then fill the courtroom immediately thereafter, as Rasmea's defense and the prosecution each present their oral arguments to a three-judge panel.

 **WHEN:**
 <br>Wednesday, October 14, 2015, at 8 AM EST (oral argument for the appeal starts at 9 AM EST)